makeabilitylab/physcomp/advancedio/vibromotor.md

+---
+layout: default
+title: L2&#58; Vibromotors
+nav_order: 1
+parent: Output
+grand_parent: Advanced I/O
+has_toc: true # (on by default)
+comments: true
+usemathjax: true
+usetocbot: true
+---
+# {{ page.title }}
+{: .no_toc }

+## Table of Contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}
+---

 ## Transistors

-[Transistors](https://en.wikipedia.org/wiki/Transistor) are semiconductor devices used to amplify or switch electronic signals.
-They are used in almost every modern electronic device from smartphones to amplifiers in your headphones.

 The invention of the transistor in 1947 marked the beginning of the [computing revolution](https://en.wikipedia.org/wiki/History_of_computing_hardware_(1960s%E2%80%93present)#Third_generation), allowing electrical circuits to rapidly switch off (`0`) and on (`1`) to create [logic gates](https://en.wikipedia.org/wiki/Logic_gate), [accumulators](https://en.wikipedia.org/wiki/Accumulator_(computing)), and other computational building blocks.
 Before transistors, computers used [vacuum tubes](https://en.wikipedia.org/wiki/Vacuum_tube_computer), which were slower, less robust, much larger, and required significantly more power.

+TODO: insert picture of variety of transistors

-Transistors come in a variety of shapes, sizes, and operating specifications.
+[Transistors](https://en.wikipedia.org/wiki/Transistor) are semiconductor devices used to **amplify** or **switch** electronic signals.
+They are used in almost every modern electronic device from smartphones to amplifiers in your headphones and come in a variety of shapes, sizes, and operating specifications.
 There are two common designs: **BJTs** (Bipolar Junction Transistors), which we'll use in this lesson and are applicable to small-current loads (< 1A), and **MOSFETS** (Metal-Oxide Semiconductor Field Effect Transistors), which are well-suited for higher-current loads (and often come with built-in heat sinks).

 TODO: insert pictures of two transistors.

-While transistors deserve their own lesson (indeed, multiple lessons), for our purposes here, two attributes are relevant:
+While transistors deserve a full lesson in their own right (indeed, multiple lessons), for our purposes here, two attributes are relevant:

 - First, transistors can **amplify** electronic signals.
 You can control transistors with *small* amounts of current (to turn them on and off) but the signal they control can be much *larger*.
-On the Arduino, recall that our GPIO pins can only supply 40mA of continuous current (maximum!); however, [RGB LED strips](https://learn.adafruit.com/rgb-led-strips/usage) can easily require 1A and even small [DC hobby motors](https://www.adafruit.com/product/711) use between 70-250mA.
-Even the tiny pancake vibromotor used in this lesson has a rated current of 75mA and a startup current of up to ~120mA.
-We need transistors to control these high-current circuits from our low-current source (GPIO pins).
+On the Arduino, recall that our GPIO pins can only supply 40mA of continuous current (maximum!); however, [RGB LED strips](https://learn.adafruit.com/rgb-led-strips/usage) can easily require 1A or more and even small [DC hobby motors](https://www.adafruit.com/product/711) use between 70-250mA.
+The tiny pancake vibromotor used in this lesson has a rated current of 75mA and a startup current of up to ~120mA—both beyond the maximum safe current of our microcontroller GPIO pins.

 - Second, because transistors can **rapidly switch on and off**, they can use pulse-width modulation.
 That is, your microcontroller can supply a PWM signal to the transistor's control input, which will modulate the same PWM signal, but amplified, on the transistor's output.
 Thus, we can use PWM via our transistor to control the vibration strength of our vibromotor.